intmus/inttheory19-20/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 w:C:I vi V7/V V I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+### Conclusions

 It is likely that you immediately ran into issues in trying to eliminate the D from the bass chord.
 Substituting the an A in the same octave creates parallel octaves against the tenor.
 Substituting an F-sharp in the same octave creates parallel octaves against the alto.
-You could frustrate the leading tone in the alto as a workaround, but the fact remains: vii<sup>o</sup> *triads* are extremely difficult to use as a dominant function.
-Instead it is much easier to use a seventh chord.
+You could frustrate the leading tone in the alto as a workaround, but the fact remains: vii<sup>o</sup> *triads* are extremely difficult to use as a dominant function, and there is no straightforward answer to the above exercise that does not result in some compromise.

+## Adding a seventh

+It is much easier to use a vii<sup>o</sup> as a seventh chord.
 In the following example, try to using a vii<sup>o7</sup>/V using the provided bass line.
-You may use either a fully diminished or half-diminished seventh chord.
+You may use either a fully diminished or half-diminished seventh chord in this example.

 {% capture ex5 %}X:5
 T:Using a secondary leading-tone seventh chord